libreswitch/ops/docs/How_to_support_a_mib.md

   a.
 Write a makefile under the `src/snmp` directory.
 Override the default library directory path to  */usr/lib/snmp/plugins/*.
 For example:
  `libdir =/usr/lib/snmp/plugins`
   b.
 Avoid generating a static library by adding LDFLAGS = -module -shared -avoid-version.
   c.
-Include this library path in the *FILES-{PN}* of the feature .bb file.
+Include this library path in the *"FILES-{PN}"* of the feature .bb file.
 6. Add a net-snmp dependency to the feature repository by adding DEPENDS += 'net-snmp'.
 ```
 DEPENDS = "net-snmp ops-utils ops-config-yaml ops-ovsdb libevent openssl ops-supportability"